 — Never replace the cap on needles.

-- Wet your hands with warm water.
+— First wet your hands with warm water.

 — Place a small amount of soap on your hands.